Passengers who get out of their vehicle restraints

 Passengers needing postural support

-At MACA (Mobility and Accessibility for Children and Adults Ltd), we’re dedicated to helping people with disabilities travel safely and comfortably on our roads by improving access to information, support, and vehicle restraint products.
+At MACA, we’re dedicated to helping people with disabilities travel safely and comfortably on our roads by improving access to information, support, and vehicle restraint products.

 We're an independent, not-for-profit organisation that leads research, provides support services and develops information resources and training courses.